apache/struts-examples/basic-struts/README.txt

 Copy the war file to your Servlet container (e.g. Tomcat) and then startup the Servlet container.

+Or run mvn jetty:run

-In a web browser go to:  http://localhost:8080/basic_struts/index.action.
+In a web browser go to:  http://localhost:8080/basic-struts/index.action.

 You should see a web page with Welcome to Struts 2!